joekelly10/Svelte-GPT/README.md

    - (Note: You can also run Svelte GPT in dev mode, with live reloading, by running `./start.sh dev`)

 6. Go to `http://localhost:1336/_/` (⌘+click the link) and add an admin email + password to finish setting up Pocketbase

 7. Go to `http://localhost:1337` and start chatting.

-# Customisation
+# Customise

 - Change `/static/img/avatar.png` to your own avatar _(Tip: You can use `git update-index --assume-unchanged static/img/avatar.png` to ignore the change if you're developing)._

-# Please Note
+# Note

-This isn't finished, production ready code - it's a personal project that I originally had no intention of sharing.
-I could be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things!
+This isn't production ready code - it's a personal project that I originally had no intention of sharing.
+I use Svelte GPT a lot, and I could probably be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things!